dean-tessone/OpenIMC/_sources/advanced_spatial_analysis.rst.txt

 1. Ensure clustering has been completed

-2. Navigate to **Analysis → Spatial Analysis → Advanced Spatial Analysis**
+2. Navigate to **Analysis → Spatial Analysis → Advanced Spatial Analysis** in the menu bar

 3. In the advanced spatial analysis dialog:
-   - **Build Spatial Graph** (same as Simple Spatial Analysis)
+   - **Build Spatial Graph**:
+     - Select graph construction method (kNN, Radius, or Delaunay)
+     - Set parameters (k_neighbors, radius, pixel_size_um)
+     - Click "Build Graph"
+     - This converts your data to AnnData format and builds spatial graphs using squidpy

    - **Neighborhood Enrichment Tab**:
      - Set number of permutations
      - Click "Run Neighborhood Enrichment"
      - Results show enrichment scores and p-values
+     - Results are stored in AnnData objects

    - **Co-occurrence Analysis Tab**:
      - Select analysis method (pairwise or one-vs-others)
      - Optionally specify reference cluster
      - Click "Run Co-occurrence Analysis"
+     - Results are stored in AnnData objects

    - **Spatial Autocorrelation Tab**:
      - Select feature to analyze
-     - Choose autocorrelation method
+     - Choose autocorrelation method (Moran's I or Geary's C)
      - Set number of permutations
      - Click "Run Autocorrelation Analysis"
+     - Results are stored in AnnData objects

    - **Ripley Functions Tab**:
      - Select cluster column
      - Choose function type (K or L)
      - Set maximum distance
      - Click "Run Ripley Analysis"
+     - Results are stored in AnnData objects

+4. **Export AnnData**:
+   - Click "Export AnnData" button to save AnnData objects
+   - Choose to export as:
+     - **Combined file**: Single H5AD file with all ROIs
+     - **Separate files**: One H5AD file per ROI
+   - Exported H5AD files can be used in other tools (scanpy, squidpy, etc.)

-4. Export results using the export buttons
+5. Export analysis results using the export buttons

 Using Advanced Spatial Analysis in the CLI
 -------------------------------------------